llm-d/llm-d-model-service/docs/developer.md

 --baseconfig samples/baseconfigs/simple-baseconfig.yaml
 ```

 will output the YAML manifest for the resources that ModelService will create in the cluster.
-Some fields that require cluster access to define, will not be included, such as `owner references` and `name`.
+Some fields that require cluster access to define, will not be included, such as `metadata.ownerReference.uid`.

 This feature purely for development purposes, and is intended to provide a quick way of debugging without a cluster.